 Open networking solutions: Configuration management

-The managed assets that can range from distributed firewalls to Linux hosts are stored in what’s known as an inventory file which can be static or dynamic inventory.
+The managed assets that can range from distributed firewalls to Linux hosts are stored in what’s known as an inventory file, which can be static or dynamic inventory.
 Dynamic inventories are best suited for a cloud environment where you want to gather host information dynamically.
-Ansible is all about maintaining the desired state for whatever environment you may have.
+Ansible is all about maintaining the desired state for your domain.

 The issue of Silos